Pretius/Pretius-APEX-Context-Menu/README.md

 Contextual menu can be applied to any element by specyfing `Selection Type` = `jQuery Selector`.
 Contextual menu can be positioned differently:

 * when `Selection Type` = `JavaScript Expression` and `JavaScript Expression` = `document` then menu is positioned to right click event position properties `event.pageX` and `event.pageY`
-    * when `Affected Elements` is defined then menu is available only for are of given `Affected Elements`
+    * when `Affected Elements` is defined then menu is available only for area defined by given `Affected Elements`
 * When `Selection Type` = `jQuery Selector` then menu is positioned to given `jQuery Selector`

 ### Advanced usage